d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 ## Summary

-* MXNet's `ndarray` is an extension to NumPy's `ndarray` with a few key advantages that make it suitable for deep learning.
+* MXNet's `ndarray` is an extension to NumPy's `ndarray` with a few killer advantages that make it suitable for deep learning.
 * MXNet's `ndarray` provides a variety of functionalities including basic mathematics operations, broadcasting, indexing, slicing, memory saving, and conversion to other Python objects.